waldirio/rho/doc/command_example.rst

 ^^^^^^^^^^^^^^^^^

 Following is the results of an example rho scan.
-This is the example of the profile called 'big_test' and it's host auth mapping after the original reset.
+This is the example of the profile called 'big_test' and it's host auth mapping utilizing the cached connection data.
 This is for the scan performed on Wed Aug 10 23:33:17 2016.
 Below you will find the example contents for:

 - Host Auth Mapping
 - Output